Things to see & do

 There are just-turn-up talks and tours in the house and around the park nearly every day.

 Introductory talks are outside the gatehouse and costume talks are in the great hall when the house re-opens in February.
 They're free and there's no need to book.
 Visitor Reception staff will let you know what's happening on your way in.

-The mown paths in the parkland are flat and dry at the moment but sturdy footwear recommended if it turns wet.
+The mown grassy paths in the parkland are flat but we'd recommend sturdy footwear now that the weather has turned wetter.